 Sarah Craig is a documentary photographer and multimedia storyteller based in Oakland, CA. A native of Bozeman, MT, she left the mountainous West to attend Vassar College on the East Coast, where she completed a B.A. in Geography.
 She attended...

 Focus:Photographer, Photojournalist, Radio Producer

-Known for it’s vice and violence, Salina’s Chinatown has struggled for decades with gang shootings, drug dealing, prostitution and homelessness.
-This reputation - with it’s flophouses and card houses - was even written about by John Steinbeck in his notable book, East of Eden.
+Known for its vice and violence, Salina's Chinatown has struggled for decades with gang shootings, drug dealing, prostitution and homelessness.
+This reputation - with its long-gone flophouses and card houses - was even written about by John Steinbeck in his notable book, East of Eden.
 Carrying into today, the area saw 4 shootings and 1 homicide in the span of 10 days in the beginning of 2017.
 But preliminary plans are underway to give Chinatown a new urban design makeover.
-A makeover that sees the roots of Chinatown’s crime and homelessness stemming from the poor design of the place.
+A makeover that sees the roots of Chinatown's crime and homelessness stemming from the poor design of the built environment.
 Listen and read the feature story here at KQED.org.

 To play the media you will need to either update your browser to a recent version or update your Flash plugin.